 Founded after the War of 1812, Cornerstone Family Programs has been important to the Morristown community for over 200 years.

-Formerly known as Family Service of Morris County, and finally Cornerstone Family Programs in 2013, the organization has garnered a legacy as a part of, and not apart from, the Morris County, New Jersey community.
+Formerly known as Family Service of Morris County, and finally Cornerstone Family Programs in 2013, the organization has garnered a legacy as a part of the Morristown community.

 Morristown Neighborhood House

 Morristown Neighborhood House was founded in 1898 as a settlement house that embraced the Morristown community’s growing diversity.
 To date, Morristown Neighborhood House has remained a pillar of diversity and cross-cultural positivity in the Morristown area.
 The Neighborhood House is unique in providing a wide array of services that enhance educational and social development in Morristown’s youth.

 Because of its year-round resources available to children of all ages, the Neighborhood House has become a second home to many of its families, promoting creativity, academic, and social potential with the ultimate goal of making a difference every day.

 In 2013, Cornerstone Family Programs and Morristown Neighborhood House joined forces with this shared mission of serving the community.
 Together, the two organizations have impacted the lives of over 30,000 residents.